UlyssesZh/UlyssesZh.github.io/_posts/2023-03-25-voting-pareto.md

 ---
-title: 'The core of a voting system is the intersection of Pareto sets'
+title: The core of a voting system is the intersection of Pareto sets
 date: 2023-03-25 23:28:53 -0700
 categories:
   - economics
 tags:
   - voting system
   - preference relation
   - pareto efficiency
 layout: post
+excerpt: >
-excerpt: 'There is a very neat relation between the core (the set of proposals that defeats every proposal) of a voting system and the Pareto sets of the voters.
+  There is a very neat relation between the core
+  (the set of proposals that defeats every proposal) of a voting system and the Pareto sets of the voters.
-Suppose there is a voting system of quota $q$, then the core is the intersection of all such sets: the Pareto set of $q$ of the voters.'
+  Suppose there is a voting system of quota $q$, then the core is the intersection of all such sets: the Pareto set of $q$ of the voters.
 ---

 Voting system is a concept in political science.